 There is more than one type of patent searching

 The term “patent searching” frequently leads to confusion because it may refer to any one of several different types of searching.
-Two of the most common types of patent search are (1) patentability searches (also called novelty searches, prior art searches or invalidity searches depending on their purpose) and (2) a freedom-to-operate search (often called an infringement search).
+Two of the most common types of patent search are (1) patentability searches (also called novelty searches, prior art searches or invalidity searches depending on their purpose) and (2) freedom-to-operate searches (often called infringement searches).
 The fundamental difference between these two types of patent search is often not appreciated.

-In a nutshell, a patentability search aims to establish whether a patent can be granted (or should have been granted) for a concept by looking for pre-existing disclosures, (often, but not always, patent applications) which show that the concept is known or obvious; conversely, a freedom-to-operate search considers whether a proposed product or process may fall within the scope of any granted patents in the specific country/countries of interest.
+In a nutshell, a patentability search aims to establish whether a patent can be granted (or should have been granted) for a concept by looking for pre-existing disclosures, which are usually, but not always, earlier patent publications, which show that the concept is known or obvious.
+On the other hand, a freedom-to-operate search considers whether a proposed product or process may fall within the scope of any granted, in-force patents in the specific country/countries of interest.
 It is often the case that new, patentable inventions improve upon or use earlier technologies that may be subject to their own existing patents.

-It is important to appreciate that a patentability search does not assess freedom to operate.
-Documents uncovered in a patentability search may sometimes be relevant to freedom-to-operate; sometimes there is a pre-existing in-force patent for a quite specific innovation; however, there is usually only limited overlap in the results of patentability and freedom-to-operate searches.
+It is important to appreciate that a patentability search does not assess freedom-to-operate.
+Documents uncovered in a patentability search may sometimes happen to be relevant to freedom-to-operate; sometimes there is a pre-existing in-force patent for a quite specific innovation; however, there is usually only limited overlap in the results of patentability and freedom-to-operate searches.
 Indeed, it is important to appreciate that even having a granted valid patent does not mean that you have freedom-to-operate.
-The value of a patent is that it enables you to control the market for products or processes within the scope of the claims; it does not confer freedom from infringing third-party patents.
+The value of a granted patent is that it enables you to control the market for products or processes within the scope of the claims; it does not confer freedom from infringing third-party patents.
 You might improve someone else's technology, or use it to put your invention into effect, but that doesn't mean you can ignore their patent.

-By way of an example to further explain the difference between the two types of search, imagine a person who was the first to invent a bicycle having multiple selectable gears.
-They carry out a patentability search and find that no-one has suggested the idea before.
+By way of an example, imagine a person who was the first to invent a bicycle having multiple selectable gears.
+They carry out a patentability search and find that no one has suggested the idea before.
 They can readily obtain a valid granted patent and monopolise bicycles with multiple selectable gears for a period of time.
-However, when they come to sell their product, they may find that they infringe an earlier patent for the whole idea of a bicycle; or for the mechanism used to make the chain; or the material used to make the wheels… a freedom-to-operate search would have considered these topics but a patentability search only considered whether the use of multiple selectable gears was known.
+However, when they come to sell a bicycle with multiple gears, they may find that they infringe an earlier patent for the whole idea of a bicycle with a gearing mechanism; or for the construction of the chain, or the pedals; or the material used to make the wheels… a freedom-to-operate search would have considered these topics but a patentability search will only have considered whether the use of multiple selectable gears was known.